lucidrains/gigagan-pytorch/README.md

 - [x] get a code review for the multi-scale inputs and outputs, as the paper was a bit vague
 - [x] add upsampling network architecture
 - [x] make unconditional work for both base generator and upsampler
+- [x] make text conditioned training work for both base and upsampler

 - [ ] make recon and gradient penalty more efficient by random sampling
-- [ ] text conditioning - allow for weight tied or non-weight tied text conditioners
 - [ ] add accelerate
 - [ ] do a review of the auxiliary losses
 - [ ] port over CLI from lightweight|stylegan2-pytorch